RWTH-HPC/openmp-host-to-device-affinity-demonstrator/README.md

     -DUSE_OMP_TARGET=1 \
     -DLIBOMPTARGET_INSTALL_PATH=<path/to/hwloc/install> \
     -DCMAKE_BUILD_TYPE=Release \
-    ..
+    ../src
 # build benchmarks
 make
 ```
 * This will build two executables
   * `distanceBenchmark_best`: select always the closest GPU for thread
   * `distanceBenchmark_worst`: select always the GPU furthest away from thread
-* Additionally, there is a script (`build_all.sh`) to build all variants that are currently supported.
+* Additionally, there is a script (`scripts/build_all.sh`) to build all variants that are currently supported.
 Just set the desired paths and common variables in the script

 ## Running
 * If you want to run the LLVM variant, make sure that additional paths are set to use the customized runtime